-When we landed in Auckland and the customs agent flirted with me with that cute little kiwi accent, I knew I had made the right decision to come back to NZ.
-And he was actually cute – a nice change of pace from the first few weeks of this trip.
-Honestly, it was just nice to be back in a country where English is the native language.
-After 3 weeks in Southeast Asia, I was ready to lose the language barrier and, especially, to eat western food again!
-I was craving a burger.
+When we land in Auckland and the customs agent flirts with me in that cute little kiwi accent, I know I made the right decision to come back to NZ.
+And he is actually cute – a nice change of pace from the first few weeks of this trip.

-My hotel, the Westin on Lighter Quay, was beautiful and had great panoramic views of the city.
-It was a picture-perfect Sunday afternoon in Auckland, mid-70’s and not a cloud in the sky, and it seemed like the whole city was out on the harbor front enjoying the day.
-I decided to take a run first since I’d been severely slacking off in that department due to adverse weather conditions (i.e. it was super hot).
+My hotel, the Westin on Lighter Quay, is beautiful and has great panoramic views of the city.
+It is a picture-perfect Sunday afternoon in Auckland, mid-70’s and not a cloud in the sky.
+And it seems like the whole city is out on the harbor front enjoying the day.

-It had been weeks since I’d had a good glass of wine so, of course, that was top priority.
-I even bought a bottle to take with me to Tahiti figuring wine would be expensive over there (little did I know just how prophetic that thought would be).
+It’s been weeks since I’ve had a good glass of wine.
+So, of course, that is top priority.
+I even buy a bottle to take with me to Tahiti figuring wine will be expensive over there (little did I know just how prophetic that thought would be).

 All in all, the perfect way to spend one day in Auckland and a great stop-over on the way to paradise.